-Maintain a permit review process for integrated and consolidated review jurisdictions to reconcile conflict.
+Maintain a permit review process for integrated and consolidated review

-Encourage the retention of open space and the development of recreational opportunities, conserve fish and wildlife habitat, and increase access to natural resource lands and water.
+Encourage the retention of open space and the development of recreation opportunities, conserve fish and wildlife habitat, and increase access to natural resource lands and water.

-Encourage the involvement of citizens in the planning process and ensure coordination between the communities and
+Encourage the involvement of citizens in the planning process and ensure coordinate between the communities and jurisdictions to reconcile conflict.